UPDATE: LISTEN TO THE ADVENTURE ZONE. NOW!

 I enjoyed this show.
 It’s not gonna win any awards, but I love the idea of just taking a prompt and running with it.
 It’s kind of like a Q&A Jackass.
 The point isn’t that they’re going to answer it, it’s just seeing the weird stream-of-consciousness stuff that they come up with going off of the idea.

-I’m probably going to prefer their D&D Podcast “The Adventure Zone,” if I ever get around to listening to it, because watching drunk people try to roleplay is usually hilarious and watching families play games is usually hilarious, so this should be some sort of exponential hilarity.
+I’m probably going to prefer their D&D Podcast “The Adventure Zone,” if I ever get around to listening to it (Update: NOTHING IS BETTER THAN THIS), because watching drunk people try to roleplay is usually hilarious and watching families play games is usually hilarious, so this should be some sort of exponential hilarity.
 The show’s on VRV and you can sign up for a free trial to avoid paying for it (VRV’s not paying for me, I don’t care if you get free content from them).

 Also, Travis is the best.